Thai media chafe under post-coup blackout

 But reporters and editors are bristling at the new restrictions.

 “Now who’s backwards?
 Thailand or Myanmar?” asked one local print reporter.
-Neighboring Myanmar scrapped media censorship just two years ago after decades of military rule.
+Neighbouring Myanmar scrapped media censorship just two years ago after decades of military rule.

 Soon after the coup a local journalist wearing a green media arm band issued by the Thai Journalists Association stood defiantly next to khaki-clad soldiers with red duct tape placed in a cross sign over her mouth.